SnapperGPS/snappergps-firmware/firmware_versions/snapper-accelerometer/README.md

 The measurements are in units of `g` (gravitational acceleration).

 A simple Python script to plot accelerations can be found [here](https://github.com/snapperGPS/snappergps-scripts).

+**LED patterns**

+If the accelerometer daughter-board is correctly connected and the `SnapperGPS-Accelerometer` is flashed, then the green LED will blink when the receiver is powered via USB.
+If the accelerometer daughter-board is incorrectly or not connected and the `SnapperGPS-Accelerometer` is flashed, then the red LED will blink when the receiver is powered via USB.